'Gi Joes are not real American Heroes, 'Forgotten Heroes' are!!!'

 are prepared for whatever may come.

-I am willing to give my life to protect and defend this land
+I am willing to give my life to protect and defend this land that I love.
+Many

-that I love.
-Many years ago I swore an oath to do just that.
-It was a blood oath
+years ago I swore an oath to do just that.
+It was a blood oath without an expiration

-without an expiration date attached, so as far as me and many others are concerned
+date attached, so as far as me and many others are concerned it is still in force

 In light of your activity to promote your wonderful movie and based upon what you